Medical school: Romania

 In Romania, medical school is a department of a medical university, which typically includes Dentistry and Pharmacy departments as well.
 The name facultate is used for departments in their universities too, but the Medicine departments distinguish themselves by the length of studies (6 years), which grants to graduates a status equivalent to that of a Master in Science.
 The Medicine departments are also marked by reduced flexibility - in theory, a student in a regular university can take courses from different departments, like Chemistry and Geography (although it usually does not happen, majors being clearly defined), while the medical universities do not have any extra offers for their students, due to their specialization.
 Admission to medical faculty is usually awarded by passing a Human Biology, Organic Chemistry and/or Physics test.
 The program lasts 6 years, with first 2 years being preclinical and last 4 years being mostly clinical.
 After these six years, one has to take the national licence exam (which consists of mostly clinically oriented questions, but some questions also deal with basic sciences) and has to write a thesis in any field he/she studied.
 Final award is Doctor-Medic (titlu onorific) (shortened Dr.), which is not an academic degree (similar to Germany).
 All graduates have to go through residency and specialization exams after that in order to practice, although older graduates had different requirements and training (e.g., clinical rotations similar to sub-internship) and might still be able to practice Family Medicine / General Medicine.

 Russia

 Medical schools in Russia offer a 6-year curriculum leading to award Doctor of Medicine (MD) "Physician".

-Russian medical authorities reluctantly agrees with inclusion in list of international medical schools FAIMER-IMED.
+Russian medical authorities agrees with inclusion in list of international medical schools FAIMER-IMED.
 FAIMER cannot include medical schools without cooperation from Russia.
-For example, Orel State University Medical Institute is not included in this list.